cs-pranali-chavan/widget-soc-overview-sankey/docs/usage.md

 ## Features

 - Visualize relationship data as per duration.
-Standard durations are provided upfront as a part of widget like 7 Days, 1 Day, and 1 Hour.
-Other filter specific configurations can be done by editing settings.
+User can select from standard durations provided as part of widget like 7 Days, 1 Day, and 1 Hour.

-- Configure the widget by selecting module-wise source node, target node, relationship node and setting filters to retrieve the required data.
+- Configure the widget by selecting source node, target node, relationship node and setting filters to retrieve the required data.

-- Colors will be picked as per configured in picklist.
+- The links colors will be picked as per picklist items configuration.

 ## SOC Overview Sankey Widget